 Negroes, negroes, negroes.
 They hovered around like bees in a swarm.
 Sitting, standing, or lying at full length with their faces turned to the sky.
 Every doorstep, box, or barrel was covered with them, for the arrival of a boat was a time of great excitement.

 Still going by the code name of “Moses,” Tubman’s reputation preceded her in Union circles.
-Although Union officers “never failed to tip their caps when meeting her,” she soon refused to take rations, so as not to insult the displaced black population.
+Although Union officers “never failed to tip their caps when meeting her,” she soon refused to take rations, so as not to insult the displaced Black population.
 Instead, after long days working as a root doctor, nurse and cook, she would make her own “pies and root beer” to sell and make ends meet.
 According to Clinton, she even used her own meager earnings to build a laundry so that she could teach female refugees the trade.

-She led a group of emancipated black Americans as Union spies
+She led a group of emancipated Black Americans as Union spies

 On January 1, 1863, the Emancipation Proclamation officially set enslaved people in the Confederacy free.
-The Union brass realized that they now had a huge network of emancipated black Americans who could become soldiers, munitions workers and rebel leaders.
+The Union brass realized that they now had a huge network of emancipated Black Americans who could become soldiers, munitions workers and rebel leaders.
 Tubman’s amazing skills as a spy and scout could now be used to its full advantage.
 According to Clinton:

 By early 1863, after ten months spent ministering to the sick, Tubman had been given the authority to line up a roster of scouts, to infiltrate and map out the interior.
 Most of her agents were men recruited directly from the surrounding low country.
 Several were trusted water pilots, like Solomon Gregory, who could travel upriver by boat undetected.
 Her closely-knit band became an official scouting service for the Department of the South.

-Tubman and her spies quickly learned that there were thousands of newly freed blacks all over the South eager to leave the low country and join the Union.
+Tubman and her spies quickly learned that there were thousands of newly freed Black people all over the South eager to leave the low country and join the Union.
 Former slaves felt comfortable talking to Tubman and her scouts and trusted their instructions.
 “They had lived their lives as invisible people,” writes Thomas B. Allen in his book Harriet Tubman, Secret Agent.
 “That quality of invisibility, which Harriet Tubman knew so well, became the basis for using ex-slaves as spies for the Union.”

 Using the Tubman spy ring’s information, on the night of June 22, 1863, the Union Army launched the Combahee River Raid.
-Leading the 150 black Union troops and a trio of federal ships was no other than Tubman herself.
+Leading the 150 Black Union troops and a trio of federal ships was no other than Tubman herself.
 Into the morning of the 23rd, an armed Tubman navigated her men through 25 miles of riverfront, home to the most aristocratic plantations of the Old South.

 All along the river, formerly enslaved people were waiting, having heard Moses was coming.
 “I never saw such a sight,” Tubman recalled.
 “Sometimes the women would come with twins hanging around their necks; it appears I never saw so many twins in my life; bags on their shoulders, baskets on their heads, and young ones tagging along behind, all loaded; pigs squealing, chickens screaming, young ones squealing.”